 The term ‘apologetics’ is taken from the Greek word ‘apologia’, which means ‘speaking in defence’.
 The purpose of the Christian apologetics ministry is to defend the word of God, preaching the gospel while addressing powerful arguments that seemingly contradict it.

 Having faith in the word of God

 “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God:” – Ephesians 2 v 8

 One of the greatest stumbling-blocks to Christians is evolution.
-As it is accepted as fact by society in general, many Christians today believe in evolution over millions of years rather than creation as described in the Bible.
+As society in general believes in evolution over millions of years, many Christians also accept this, rather than creation as described in the Bible.
 In order to fit in with the accepted world view, many Christians take the view that the six days of creation are allegorical, representing different periods of time rather than specific days.

 “And God saw every thing that he had made, and, behold, it was very good.
 And the evening and the morning were the sixth day.” – Genesis 1 v 31

 The Bible says that at the end of the sixth day God had finished creating the Earth and everything in it, including mankind, and saw that everything was ‘very good’.
 At this stage, the Bible tells us that sin, death and corruption had not entered the world – this came later, after the fall of mankind.

 According to evolution everything wasn’t good at this stage: dinosaurs would have been killing and eating all sorts of creatures over millions of years, long before man existed, and fossil evidence has shown that dinosaurs had diseases, such as cancer.
 Even if the six days were allegorical and represented six consecutive time periods, according to evolution everything can’t have been very good.
 Fitting evolution into creation, even allegorically, just doesn’t work.